Reviews You Can Rely On

 The Best GPS Watches for 2024

 Our review authors and testers have spent the last decade testing over 50 of the best GPS watches, with the top 16 in this review.
-We've developed a testing plan that focuses on analyzing the features, battery life, ease of use, accuracy, and design.
-We look at both the internal user interface and the external hardware to give you the best recommendations.
-We know everyone has different priorities, so we delve into various use cases to help you decide which watch will be best for your lifestyle and budget.
+We've developed a testing plan that analyzes the features, battery life, ease of use, accuracy, and design.
+We look at the internal user interface and the external hardware to give you the best recommendations.
+Everyone has different priorities, so we delve into various use cases to help you decide which watch will be best for your lifestyle and budget.

 If you're also in the market for some new hiking gear or camping supplies, we're here to help you out.
-We conduct complete testing and offer reviews for everything from the best trekking poles to the comfiest sleeping bags.
-If you're hoping to get really remote and want to pair your watch with a satellite messenger or one of the best solar chargers, we've tested those too.
+We conduct complete testing and offer reviews for everything from trekking poles to the comfiest sleeping bags.
+If you're hoping to get remote and want to pair your watch with a satellite messenger or a solar charger, we've tested those too.

-Editor's Note: We updated this review on July 3, 2024, to include the new options from Garmin, Amazfit, Fitbit, and Coros.
-We also updated to new metrics and refreshed our accuracy testing.
+Editor's Note: We updated this review on November 14, 2024, to include the new options from Garmin and our recommendations and awards.

 Top 16 GPS Watches - Test Results